Anirudh-Shukla/Top-20-Indian-Dividend-Stocks-Analysis/README.md

 ## Introduction

-Dividend-paying companies are an attractive option for long-term investors seeking steady income and potential capital appreciation.
+Dividend-paying companies are attractive for long-term investors seeking steady income and potential capital appreciation.
 This project uses data analysis techniques to identify and rank the top 20 dividend-paying companies in India, considering factors such as dividend yield, payout ratio, and historical performance.

 ## Data Sources